SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/flowers/flowers.md

 ## Output Data

-Print in the console 1 number – **the price of flowers**, formatted up to the second symbol after the decimal point.
+Print on the console 1 number – **the price of flowers**, formatted up to the second symbol after the decimal point.

 ## Sample Input and Output